TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/home-landing/content-pages/pricing.md

 # Pricing

-Transparent pricing for the Trific platform services.
+Transparent pricing for the TRIFIC platform services.

 ## Pricing Overview